mch/schedule-challenge/doc/learning/logging.md

   - tag specific host to all of the logs
 - I want to see all logs for specific web server because the specific web server is behaving
 - I want to see specific version of the software in the logs (like git hash)
-- I want to see the configurations for the software and server
+- I want to see the important configurations for the software and server at start up
 - I want to see the information to correlate the logs such as host, pid
 - I want to see the information to help me with the software development process including deployment, debuging, health of system, security.
 - I want to see logs for specific service I'm working on